incyclist/services/doc/classes/WorkoutRide.md

 - 'initialized' - The workout has been initialized and is ready to be used in a ride
 - 'update' - There was an update, which requires the dashboard to be updated
+- 'step-changed' - There was a new step selected, which requires the dashboard to be updated
 - 'request-update' - There was an update, which requires to send updated requests to the SmartTrainer

 - 'started' - The workout has been started